Worldpay/worldpay-lib-ios/README.md

 5. Once the token is generated successfully the callback for createAPMTokenWithAPMName will be triggered with a valid token: this is a good moment to setup your APMController to create a APM Order and display the APM Authorisation Page.
 It will also handle the create order result, as shown on the example above.

 ### ThreeDSController ###
-The **ThreeDSController** is another UIWebViewDelegate controller that lets you create 3DS Orders and redirects to the 3DS Authorisation Page.
+The **ThreeDSController** is another WKNavigationDelegate controller that lets you create 3DS Orders and redirects to the 3DS Authorisation Page.
 It also lets the user handle the callback of the 3DS Authorisation Page.

 1. Import **Worldpay.h** and **ThreeDSController.h**